Higher Degrees Scholarships

 Research Training Program scholarships are provided by the Australian Commonwealth Government and Southern Cross University.

-Applications for the Australian Government Research Training Program (RTP) for 2024 have now CLOSED.
+Applications for the Australian Government Research Training Program (RTP) for 2025 are now closed.

 Information: Australian Government RTP Scholarships Information to Applicants